PDucMinh/Smart-Lock-ITRVN/final_project/document/requirement_analysis.md

 - The Lock allows user to set up new password.
 It will become valid right after the setting complete.
 - The Lock also support user with setting up new RFID card in case the old one is lost.
 - The Lock provides user hierarchy include two levels of user which are admin and household:
-    + Admin’s rights consist of accessing to logging information, accessing to household information, opening the door independent of household’s password, setting up new household’s information.
+    + Admin’s rights consist of accessing to history information of door status, accessing to household information, opening the door independent of household’s password, setting up new household’s information.
-    + Household’s rights include opening the door with password or RFID tag, setting up new password, setting up new RFID.
+    + Household’s rights include opening the door with password or RFID tag, setting up new password, setting up new RFID, view history of door status.
+- The Lock will start sound alarm when user enter correct/wrong password or swipe a card.
+- The Lock must allow admin to connect to application to manage all information of Lock system.

+### Should have
+- The Lock should start alarm sound when user enter or swipe wrong password/card more than 3 times (threshold).
+- The Lock should start successful sound when user complete changing password/card.

+### Nice to have
+- The lock is nice to have mechanism for admin to add new function or remove old function to Lock system through application.

 ## Non-functional Requirement